 Suddenly, it all had a purpose.

 Flimsy delusions of grandeur and semi-genius did a serviceable job of propping up my collapsed sense of self through 2010 as my walking-talking life was turning into a total train wreck.

 When I was alone and watching the clouds spin out holy wonders and divine surprises I was able to inhabit a world where I had a purpose, a world where I was not only important, but was seen and loved by something far greater than I could have ever imagined possible, something real that believed in me.

 Delusions feel important, feel real.

-Even if the mind can acknowledge that a belief doesn’t make sense or that an experienced scenario is highly unlikely, because the imagined reality feels real.
+Even if the mind can acknowledge that a belief doesn’t make sense or that an experienced scenario is highly unlikely, it’s hard to shake belief, because the imagined reality feels real.

 Like most people, she is vulnerable to getting caught up in ideas and imaginings – especially if they matter to her, if they mean something, if they make her feel excited or scared or amazed.

 Love and fear are – understandably – powerfully charismatic and compelling drivers of human attention and the meaning we make in the world we see.